thingsboard/thingsboard.github.io/docs/user-guide/install/pe/aws-marketplace.md

 **How do I backup my database?**

-Depending on your instance type and configuration, ThingsBoard may store data in SQL or NoSQL databases.
-ThingsBoard may also store data using hybrid database mode.
-Please review <a href="/docs/reference/#sql-vs-nosql-vs-hybrid-database-approach">architecture docs</a> for more info on available database types.

-Once you have identified the database type(s) used in your instance, follow the  <a href="/docs/user-guide/install/pe/upgrade-instructions/#prepare-for-upgrading-thingsboard-centos-ubuntu">backup instructions</a>.
+You can follow <a href="/docs/user-guide/install/pe/upgrade-instructions/#prepare-for-upgrading-thingsboard-centos-ubuntu">backup instructions</a> avgit sailable with upgrade instructions.

-For additional guidance, you can also refer to the official <a href="https://www.postgresql.org/docs/16/backup.html">PostgreSQL backup documentation</a>
+For additional guidance, you can also refer to the official <a href="https://www.postgresql.org/docs/16/backup.html">PostgreSQL backup documentation</a>.
-or <a href="https://cassandra.apache.org/doc/4.1/cassandra/operating/backups.html">Cassandra backup guide</a>.

 <br><br>

 **How do I upgrade my instance type?**